Tyil/website/_tutorials/freebsd-mailserver-part-1-preparations.md

 ---
 title: "FreeBSD email server - Part 1: Preparations"
 layout: post
-wip: true
 authors:
   - ["Patrick Spek", "https://www.tyil.work"]
 ---

 # FreeBSD email server - Part 1: Preparations
-This tutorial is diviced into multiple chapters to make it more managable, and to be able to better explain why certain parts are needed.
+This tutorial is devised into multiple chapters to make it more manageable, and to be able to better explain why certain parts are needed.

-The tutorial is created out of experience setting up my own mailserver.
+The tutorial is created out of experience setting up my own email server.
 I have read through quite a lot of documentation so you do not have to.
 Nonetheless, I would recommend doing so.
-Email business is a tricky one, with a lot of moving parts that have to fit into eachother.
+Email business is a tricky one, with a lot of moving parts that have to fit into each other.
 Knowing how exactly each part works will greatly help understanding why they are needed in a proper email server.
 Besides that, it will make your life a lot more enjoyable if you want to tweak some things after this tutorial.